Birthstones by Month – What are Birthstones?

 Emerald

-May’s birthstone, the exquisite emerald, has been cherished for millennia.
-Its verdant hue has been symbolic of rebirth, renewal, and fertility, fitting for a month that signals the start of spring in many cultures.
+The exquisite emerald, May’s birthstone, has been cherished for millenniums.
+Its verdant hue has always been symbolic of rebirth, renewal and fertility befitting the month representing the start of spring in most cultures.

 June: Pearl, Alexandrite, Moonstone